Troubleshooting ECU Symptoms.- Troubleshooting ECU Symptoms

 Figure 3: This drawing shows what is a complete wiring for the ECU power supply.
 They consist of three battery power input and several grounds.
 If you did not find a trouble code from the ECU, check these wirings for loose or broken connection.
 On other Honda models there may be more grounds than are shown here.

-One component is left out on the drawing on the top right which are the injector resistors.
+One component is left out on the drawing on figure 3 (above) which are the injector resistors.
 This Yel/Blk wire should connect to injector resistors.
 If the ECU doesn't detect a power source to the injectors the Check Engine light will stay on.
 As long as all the power connections are connected on this drawing, including feed sensors not depicted in the drawing, the check engine light should turn off.

 The ECU constant power supply is protected by a 7.5A fuse located on D1 on the ECU, not shown in the images.
 The 7.5A fuse should be unplugged to reset the ECU.
 Always check the fuse properly by using a test light or a multimeter.